Proverbs Test

 6/10

-Life Self-Determination (LS)
+Life Self-Determination (LSD)

 Measures how independently a person chooses their life path and sets personal goals.